 Block or Xref what should we use?

 Blocks and Xrefs they look so similar if a person is new to AutoCAD.
-However there are a lot of experienced users who are so used to blocks that they don’t even try to learn what an Xref is.
+However, there are a lot of experienced users who are so used to blocks that they don’t even try to learn what a Xref is.

 The main difference between Block and Xref is that Block is part of the drawing while Xref is an entire new drawing file.
 Being so different in their definition they are suitable for entirely different tasks.
-Of course you can make drawing file with your door and attach it as external reference to for example your main floor plan, but that won’t be smart solution.
+Of course, you can make a drawing file with your door and attach it as external reference to for example your main floor plan, but that won’t be a smart solution.